Aim of Policy

-You will be set homework from different subjects on your timetable so that there is an equivalent average of KS3 5-7.50 hours and for KS4 7.5 - 10 hours Homework per week.
+Students will be set homework from different subjects on your timetable so that there is an equivalent average of KS3 5-7.50 hours and for KS4 7.5 - 10 hours homework per week.

-Continuing tasks can be set over a number of weeks but your work will be monitored on a regular basis and appropriate sanctions applied if work not completed.
+Continuing tasks can be set over a number of weeks but work will be monitored on a regular basis and appropriate sanctions applied if work not completed within the time frame.

-You will normally be given at least 48 hours’ notice to complete your work this may be extended under special circumstances.
+Students will normally be given at least 48 hours notice to complete your work this may be extended under special circumstances.

 Role of the Pupil

-To record your homework in your planner and check the VLE.
+- To accurately record your homework in your planner including the date that it is due and check the relevant online sites for tasks.

-Ensure that you understand the task set and ask for any help well in advance of the date set to hand the work in.
+- Ensure that you understand the task set and ask for any help, including with IT issues, well in advance of the date set to hand the work in.